 FeCoCrNiMo alloy powder contains molybdenum, which significantly enhances its corrosion resistance.
 Molybdenum in the alloy forms a stable oxide layer that effectively prevents corrosion from acidic and alkaline media.
 This alloy powder stands out in its resistance to seawater and harsh environments, making it highly applicable in marine engineering and chemical equipment.

-AlLiMgScTi alloy powder is primarily composed of lightweight elements such as aluminum, lithium, and magnesium, which significantly reduce its density.
-Despite its low weight, this alloy still has high strength and rigidity, making it ideal for applications in aerospace, where lightweight and high-strength materials are required.
+AlLiMgScTi alloy powder is mainly composed of lightweight elements like aluminum, lithium, and magnesium.
+These elements greatly reduce the density of the alloy powder.
+However, it also possesses considerable strength and rigidity, making it suitable for applications in aerospace engineering, where lightweight and high-strength materials are required.

 Stamford Advanced Materials (SAM) is committed to providing high quality spherical alloy powders to customers in the industrial sector.
 We offer a wide range of HEA spherical powders to meet the needs of a variety of additive manufacturing, aerospace and other diverse processes.